 cd /home/pi/raspi2png make cd

-If the make process was successful, a screenshot can then be triggered by running the raspi2png command:
+If the make process was successful, a screenshot can captured by using the raspi2png command:

 /home/pi/raspi2png/raspi2png